MontiCore/cd4analysis/docs/GettingStarted.md

 🟨 means the decorator is not applied unless enabled.

 This means by default that the CD4Code generator will generate getters and setters for all attributes.
-Furthermore, it will initialize the cardinality of all optional attributes with an empty default value and the class `People` is initated with an empty list.
-Finally, the bidirectional associations between `Company` and `Employee` will be navigable in both directions, meaning that the generated setter methods will also set the opposite side of the association by default.
+Furthermore, it will initialize the cardinality of all optional attributes with an empty default value.
+Finally, the bidirectional associations between
+`Project` and `Task` will be navigable in both directions, meaning that the generated setter methods will also set the opposite side of the association by default.

 ### Configuring the CD4Code Generator